 The purpose behind these lists is to strategically purchase your food.
-Organic food is expensive, so it makes sense to only buy organic when it counts the most.
 There are a few different ways to approach this.

 Remember that these lists are just guides – they’re not all inclusive.
 Just because you don’t see certain foods listed, it doesn’t mean they are “safe” with regards to pesticides.
 In fact artichokes, beets and tangerines are all in season right now yet aren’t on either list (nor were they even tested).
 Research the foods your family enjoys eating and see where they fall in comparison to the ones that are listed.

 Here’s the full list of foods tested by the Environmental Working Group, listed from greatest pesticide content to least, starting with apples and ending with onions:

 Sweet Peas (frozen)

 EWG is the company that came up with these lists and some other great resources.
 Be sure to check them out.

 Why eat organic?
 Watch this quick video!

 Check out this documentary on the way the term "organic" is getting watered down with corporations: